Aetherinox/ntfy-toast/README.md

 <br />

 ## What is ntfy-toast
-[ntfy-toast](https://github.com/Aetherinox/ntfy-toast) is a notification system for Windows 10/11 which is used within [ntfy-desktop](https://github.com/Aetherinox/ntfy-desktop) to display notifications for users.
+[ntfy-toast](https://github.com/Aetherinox/ntfy-toast) _(the app in this repo)_ is a notification system for Windows 10/11 which is used within [ntfy-desktop](https://github.com/Aetherinox/ntfy-desktop) to display notifications for users.

 It is based on [SnoreToast](https://github.com/KDE/snoretoast), but has been updated with numerous features.